MattV-NL/TetrisProject/README.md

-# Welcome to my first game of Tetis
+# Welcome to my first game of Tetris

 ### This will be a game of Tetris created in HTML, CSS, and Javascript